Katesgrove: Facilities

-Politics
+Representation

 Katesgrove elects three councillors to the unitary Reading Borough Council, with each elected in separate years for a four-year term.

 Traditionally an area of strength for the Labour Party, one of Katesgrove's councillors was Labour's David Sutton, who was leader of the council for thirteen years before his defeat by a Liberal Democrat, Warren Swaine, in 2008.
 The 2000s witnessed a surge in votes for the Liberal Democrats, resulting in 2007 with the election of Gareth Epps, who, in the 2010 general election, contested the Reading East constituency and achieved second place in that election - culminating in 2010 with all Katesgrove councillors being Liberal Democrats.
 However, the 2011 council election saw Labour candidate Matt Rodda, who is now MP for Reading Central, elected, and over the following years Labour regained the remaining seats.

 In the 2022 election, at which all councillors faced re-election because of boundary changes, a swing from the Labour Party to the Green Party led to the latter gaining two of the three seats.
-As of 2024, the councillors are Doug Cresswell, Louise Keane and Kaisa Nikulina, all of the Green Party.
+As of 2026, the councillors are Doug Cresswell, Louise Keane and Kaisa Nikulina, all of the Green Party.